Atomic clock: Potential for redefining the second

-Optical clocks are based on forbidden optical transitions in ions or atoms.
-They have frequencies around ×10^15 Hz, with a natural linewidth $\Delta f$ of typically 1 Hz, so the Q-factor is about ×10^15, or even higher.
-They have better stabilities than microwave clocks, which means that they can facilitate evaluation of lower uncertainties.
-They also have better time resolution, which means the clock "ticks" faster.
-Optical clocks use either a single ion, or an optical lattice with ×10^4–×10^6 atoms.
+The development of optical atomic clocks more stable than the best caesium clocks has led to proposals for redefining the second more accurately.
+However, there are several optical clock systems in active development, and it is not clear which is the best to serve as a long-term replacement for the caesium standard.

 Rydberg constant

-A definition based on the Rydberg constant would involve fixing the value to a certain value: $R_{\infty}=\frac{m_e e^4}{8 \varepsilon_0^2 h ^3 c}=\frac{m_e c \alpha^2}{2h}$.
+An alternative would be to define the second by fixing the Rydberg constant to a certain value: $R_{\infty}=\frac{m_e e^4}{8 \varepsilon_0^2 h ^3 c}=\frac{m_e c \alpha^2}{2h}$.
 The Rydberg constant describes the energy levels in a hydrogen atom with the nonrelativistic approximation $E_n \approx -\frac{R_{\infty} c h}{n^2}$.

-The only viable way to fix the Rydberg constant involves trapping and cooling hydrogen.
-Unfortunately, this is difficult because it is very light and the atoms move very fast, causing Doppler shifts.
-The radiation needed to cool the hydrogen —121.5 nm— is also difficult.
+The only viable way to fix the Rydberg constant involves trapping and cooling hydrogen atoms.
+Unfortunately, this is difficult because they are very light and move very fast, causing Doppler shifts.
+The radiation needed to cool the hydrogen —121.5 nm— is also difficult to work with.
 Another hurdle involves improving the uncertainty in quantum electrodynamics/QED calculations.

 In the Report of the 25th meeting of the Consultative Committee for Units (2021), 3 options were considered for the redefinition of the second sometime around 2026, 2030, or 2034.
 The first redefinition approach considered was a definition based on a single atomic reference transition.
 The second redefinition approach considered was a definition based on a collection of frequencies.
 The third redefinition approach considered was a definition based on fixing the numerical value of a fundamental constant, such as making the Rydberg constant the basis for the definition.
 The committee concluded there was no feasible way to redefine the second with the third option, since no physical constant is known to enough digits currently to enable realizing the second with a constant.

 Requirements

 A redefinition must include improved optical clock reliability.
 TAI must be contributed to by optical clocks before the BIPM affirms a redefinition.
-A consistent method of sending signals, such as fiber-optics, must be developed before the second is redefined.
+A consistent method of communicating the resultant signals, such as fibre optics, must be developed before the second is redefined.